-Child Custody Granted to A Stepparent or Grandparents
+Child Custody Granted to a Stepparent

+We want to provide answers to the question of can a grandparent or stepparent be awarded custody of a child in AZ.
 The standards applied to a grandparent or stepparent to be awarded custody of a child are different than the standards applied to a natural parent seeking custody of his or her child.
 There are three categories of relationships that determine the standard that applies to each.

 The first category is a natural parent, the next is a person who the non-biological child has treated as a parent (referred to as In Loco Parentis), and the third is a person who has not been treated as a parent by the child, but seeks custody of the child.

 - The standard applied to obtain custody of a biological child is the best interests of the children.

 - The standard applied to obtain custody of a non-biological child who has been treated as a parent by the child is that remaining with the biological parent would be significantly detrimental to the child.
 If a child custody order had been entered within the prior twelve months when a non-biological person seeks to obtain custody of a non-biological child, the standard becomes whether leaving the child with a biological parent places the child in imminent danger of serious harm.
 If only visitation is sought by someone who is In Loco Parentis to a child, the Arizona Court of Appeals in the case of Egan v.
 Fridlund-Horne held the trial court must give special weight, among other factors, to the biological parent’s wishes regarding visitation between his or her child and the person who claims In Loco Parentis visitation rights.